 Parents live in fear of a serious injury to their child; and, despite their best efforts, these injuries are far more common than they should be.
 If your child has been injured and it was someone else’s fault, you can hold them accountable.

-The Philadelphia child injury lawyers at Wapner Newman are proud to fight for our clients to get them the help and compensation they deserve.
+The Philadelphia child and personal injury lawyers at Wapner Newman are proud to fight for our clients to get them the help and compensation they deserve.
 If your child has experienced a serious injury and you want justice, we want to help.

 Contact a child injury lawyer today to schedule your free consultation.

 Negligence Isn’t a Crime – But There are Still Consequences

 When someone intentionally hurts a child, the criminal justice system springs into action to bring the perpetrator to justice.
 But what about the countless number of child injuries that were entirely preventable, even if they weren’t intentional?

 This is where negligence comes into play.
 Negligence means carelessness, or a failure to do what is reasonably required.
 For example, a driver who is texting behind the wheel and strikes a child might not have meant to hurt the child, but they should still be held responsible for their actions.

 If a child suffers serious injuries because of someone else’s carelessness, you are well within your rights to consider taking legal action to receive payment for the many costs you and your child are facing as a result.
 Through personal injury claims, parents can seek compensation that helps them cope with consequences of a negligent party’s actions.

 You might not be sure whether your case calls for a personal injury claim.
 Wapner Newman offers free consultations so we can hear the details of your case and offer you our thoughts about the legal options you have available.